sanimation/cheat-sheet/db/mongodb.md

 ## Démarrer
 `brew services start mongodb`

-Or, if you don't want\/need a background service
+Or, if you don't want or need a background service

 `mongod --config /usr/local/etc/mongod.conf`